clairedavid/ml_in_hep/_sources/assignments/ml_a1.md

 Create a new dataframe `X` that contain the `x0` column and the columns of the two __scaled__ input features.

 __3.3 Labels to binary__
 The target column contains alphabetical labels.
-Create a dataframe `y` containing 1 if the sample is an electron shower and 0 if it is a hadron one.
+Create an extra column in your dataframe called `y` containing 1 if the sample is an electron shower and 0 if it is a hadron one.

 _Hint: you can first create an extra column full of 0, then apply a filter using the `.loc` property from DataFrame.
 It can be in the form:_
 ```python